 Wine flavors are as diverse as any food, though, which is why wine pairing knowledge is so crucial.
-You also want to approach it differently than wine pairing with salmon and turkey wine pairing, because each flavor and texture is distinct.
+You also want to approach it differently than wine pairing with salmon, wine pairing with chicken, and turkey wine pairing, because each flavor and texture is distinct.

 What Wine Pairs With Steak?

 There are many wines that pair with steak, but sweeter red wine types tend to be the best fit.
 Most red wines offer fruity aromas and tastes that bring out the savory, spiced, and herby elements of steak.
 They also span the breadth of tannin characteristics, offering you light or strong dryness depending on the recipe you’re making.

 Steak is a dish that often has as diverse an ingredient list as the wines that go with it.
 As such, it’s important to understand which flavors complement each other and what the right red wine serving temperature is.
 Since steak is already a substantial meal, you don’t want to choose a wine that will overwhelm your palate with too many rich flavors.

 Malbec, Cabernet Sauvignon, and Zinfandel are some of the most popular choices to pair with steak.
 Each of these wines embodies various red and black fruits, ranging from the sweetness of strawberries to the tangy, woodsiness of currants and cherries.